rook/rook/Documentation/upgrade.md

 * **WARNING:** Upgrading a Rook cluster is a manual process in its very early stages.
 There may be unexpected issues or obstacles that damage the integrity and health of your storage cluster, including data loss.
 Only proceed with this guide if you are comfortable with that.
 * Rook is still in an alpha state.
 Migrations and general support for breaking changes across versions are not supported or covered in this guide.
 * This guide assumes that your Rook operator and its agents are running in the `rook-system` namespace.
 It also assumes that your Rook cluster is in the `rook` namespace.
 If any of these components is in a different namespace, search/replace all instances of `-n rook-system` and `-n rook` in this guide with `-n <your namespace>`.
+  * New Ceph specific namespaces (`rook-ceph-system` and `rook-ceph`) are now used by default in the new release, but this guide maintains the usage of `rook-system` and `rook` for backwards compatibility.
+Note that all user guides and examples have been updated to the new namespaces, so you will need to tweak them to maintain compatibility with the legacy `rook-system` and `rook` namespaces.

 ## Prerequisites
 In order to successfully upgrade a Rook cluster, the following prerequisites must be met: